 In today’s unpredictable, fast-paced sales environment, midsize organizations need a formal sales enablement initiative to ensure that sales reps are having quality conversations with prospects that lead to more wins.

 Sales enablement affects the bottom line in a real way.
-Unfortunately, many midsize organizations struggle with sales enablement.
+Unfortunately, many midsize organizations struggle with sales enablement strategies.
 One of the largest inhibitors to sales enablement in midsize companies is taking a random approach to it.
-According to the CSO Insights 4th Annual Sales Enablement Study with over 500 sales teams, companies with committed sales enablement functions had 15 percent higher win rates than companies without one.
+According to the CSO Insights 4th Annual Sales Enablement Study with over 500 sales teams, companies with committed sales enablement content, technology, and training had 15% higher win rates than companies without one.

 If you want to make a significant impact on your sales enablement program, consider these five tips for driving results: